Is Living in a Condo Right for You?

 If you own in a well run complex you won’t have to give much of a thought to the maintenance.
 It will just be done and your condo fee covers most of the cost of regular maintenance and routine repairs out of your condo fee.

-3- Community Amenities Might Be Included With Your Condominium
+3- Community Amenities Might Be Included When Buying A Condominium

 There may be amenities included with a condominium most people would never get with a single family home like a gym, pool, tennis court. theater rooms, game room. etc….